philipkbh/home-assistant-vms-transport/README.md

 - **If you find a bug** - open [an Issue](https://github.com/vas3k/home-assistant-berlin-transport/issues) and describe the exact steps to reproduce it.
 Attach screenshots, copy all logs and other details to help me find the problem.
 - **If you're missing a certain feature**, describe it in Issues and try to code it yourself.
 It's not hard.
 At the very least, you can try to [bribe me with a PayPal donation](https://www.paypal.com/paypalme/vas3kcom) to make the feature just for you :)

+## Credits

+This module is a fork of [vas3k repo](https://github.com/vas3k/home-assistant-berlin-transport) made for Berlin.

 ## 👮‍♀️ License

 - [MIT](./LICENSE.md)